 That’s why I always recommend advertising something that requires less commitment.
 Don’t tell someone to buy your product or service, because they won’t as they have no idea who you are, and they will just ignore the ad.

 But if instead, you advertise something that requires less commitment, let’s say a coupon code, a Freebie, facebook is great at lead generation, or an article / a blog post, that will require less commitment, so people are more likely to take that action.

 You need to test what works for you.
 Facebook Ads it’s a whole new beast, and I could probably talk for hours about, so instead, check the video we’ve created recently, on the Biggest Mistake Local Business Make when they use Facebook ads.
 Make sure you check that out.

 Thank you so much for reading this far.
-Now even though everything I do is digital marketing related, we are a web design agency.
+Now even though everything I do is digital marketing related, we are a web design agency in Peterborough area.

 Guess what?
 NOT all our clients come from online sources.